Skip to main content

 Use the /docs-search skill to fact-check

-The forwardRef pattern is valid in React 18, so you should see it pass:
+Claude returns multiple findings with citations from the React 18.3.1 docs.
+The forwardRef pattern is valid in React 18, so it passes:

 Quote: "forwardRef lets your component expose a DOM node